What to Bring

 DAY BAG

-A day bag is simply a small light weight back or shoulder bag, purse, or pack that can manage your daily items while on the bus or on location at a site.
+A day bag is simply a small light weight backpack, shoulder bag, or purse that can manage your daily items while on the bus or on location at a site.
 In it you should have everything you need for the day while touring.
 Typical day bag items include sunglasses, reading glasses, hat, water bottle, note pad, trip notebook, handy wipes, shawl or wrap, light weight jacket, camera, tablet, phone, earbuds, etcetera.
 There is no need to buy an over-the-top backpack.
 We are touring, not climbing Kilimanjaro.
 You want your day bag closable and lockable.
 A TSA travel lock works great for portable locking.

-SUGGESTED CLOTHING LIST
+SUGGESTED CLOTHING LIST FOR YOUR TRIP

-*El Araj Excavation Clothing List see below.
+*El Araj Excavation Clothing see below.

 1-2 pair of long casual pants/jeans